 New Zealand women still had a long way to go to achieve political equality.
 They would not gain the right to stand for Parliament until 1919, and the first female MP (Elizabeth McCombs) was not elected until 1933 – 40 years after the introduction of women’s suffrage.

-The number of female MPs did not reach double figures until the mid-1980s, and at about 30 percent of MPs women remain under-represented in Parliament.
+The number of female MPs did not reach double figures until the mid-1980s, and with 38 percent of MPs women, women remain under-represented in Parliament.